Prag8855/aab/frontend/content/guides/driving-licence.md

 **[English-speaking driving schools in Berlin ➞](/guides/english-driving-schools-in-berlin)**

 Read the driving school's reviews on Google Maps.
 Some schools are really bad.
 Some instructors encourage you to take more driving lessons than you need.
+Be careful: German businesses often get negative reviews removed.[^21]

 You can start driving classes as soon as you find a driving school.
 Later, you need permission from the *[[Bürgeramt]]* to take the driving exam.